shufo/prettier-plugin-blade/README.md

 <!-- prettier-ignore-end -->
 ```

-To disable format on a specific line, you can use comment in the following format:
+To disable formatting on a specific line, you can use comment in the following format:

 ```blade
 {{-- prettier-ignore --}}